514: No Such Thing As A Computer Tower

 There's going to be some people who don't have any of that.
 Yeah.

-Australia is the second worst offender.
+Australia is a second worst offender.
 Australians are drinking 504 litres of bottled water a person each day.

 Yeah.
 Ow.